-How about Madness, did you meet them in person back then?
+What about Madness – did you meet them in person?

-I had a chat with their drummer when I bumped into him in Portobello in 1979.
-I met them all later in 1984.
+I had a chat with their drummer when I bumped into him in Portobello in 1979, and I met them all later, in 1984.
 My reggae band I-Land supported them when they played for Big Star Jeans at a sick hotel party in Warsaw’s Hotel Victoria.
 It was sick because they were only miming – the music came from a tape, ha ha!

 How come you got to visit London in the first place?
 It wasn’t exactly easy for Polish citizens to travel to the west back then.

 Well, I was invited by members of The Raincoats, who I had become good friends with when they played in Warsaw in 1978.
 I went to London in 1978, 1979 and 1980.
 In Poland at that time, it was easy to go if you were a student, had 100 dollars to your name and an invitation – no problem.

 Did you bring any 2 Tone, ska or reggae records back to Warsaw?